LiterallyFabian/school/README.md

-websites from web development 1 on [Cybergymnasiet](https://cybergymnasiet.se)
+Websites from web development 1 on [Cybergymnasiet](https://cybergymnasiet.se).

 # Sites 🌐